 Learn how this was built, the decisions made, and gotchas to watch for.

-Patterns, lessons, and tools from building a production multi-agent system.
+Patterns, lessons, and tools from production automation systems.
 Delivered weekly.